THeK3nger/movingai-rust/README.md

 ![Cargo Version](https://img.shields.io/crates/v/movingai.svg)
 [![](https://tokei.rs/b1/github/THeK3nger/movingai-rust)](https://github.com/THeK3nger/movingai-rust)

 Map/Scenario Parser for the [MovingAI benchmark](http://www.movingai.com/benchmarks) format.
-It offers a quick way to parse scenario and map files, plus some map utility to manage and query information from them.
+It offers a quick way to parse scenario and map files, with the addition of some utilities to manage and query information from the maps.

 ## Map Features

-The create not only parse a map and scene file, it also provide an object for easy interacting with it.
+The crate parses map and scene files and provides several function for easy interaction and query.

 Some of the functionalities are:

-- Easy idiomatic access to the map date, such as width, height and tiles at specific coordinate.
+- Easy idiomatic access to the map data such as width, height and tiles at a specific coordinate.
 - Check if a tile is traversable or not according the MovingAI format rules.
-- Get the list of neighbors coordinates of a specific tile.
+- Get the list of accessible neighbors from a specific tile.
 - [TO DO] Convert bitmaps into `.map` files.
-- And more things I still need to decide. :D
 - Serialize/Deserialzie `.map` and `.scen` files into JSON/YAML using serde (activate `--features serde`)

 ## How to use